The Unveiling of Jesus Christ

 The golden wreath is on His head.
 We might be captious and criticize this as a needless item of information, but we have learned to value divine "blemishes" above human corrections.
 The first time we read of Him in the character He here assumes, His head had no crown.
 "The jackals have burrows, and the flying creatures of heaven roosts, yet the Son of Mankind has nowhere that He may be reclining His head" (Matt.8:20).
 As the Son of Mankind He is the Head of all earth's creatures.
 The animals are among the lowest subjects in His dominion.
 They are provided for.
 Yet He, their Head, had nowhere to pillow it!
 Now, what a change!
 It is not weary.
 It wants no resting place.
 It is adorned with the symbol appropriate to its high place and power.

 Once more we are reminded that the main issue in this section is worship.
 These martyrs are not massacred because they refuse allegiance to the powers that be.
 They do not suffer for lack of loyalty to the political pretensions of the great emperor.
-All there woes come because they will not worship his image or wear his emblem.
+All their woes come because they will not worship his image or wear his emblem.
 The messenger who gives the order to reap comes out of the temple (14:15).
 Those who refuse to receive the antichrist are remembered in the sanctuary.
 Their deliverance is decreed in the presence of God.

-In the opening of the next section we will meet these martyrs again, standing on the fire-flecked glassy sea, with lyres or harps in their hands, singing the song of Moses and the song of the Lambkin (5:2-4).
+In the opening of the next section, we will meet these martyrs again, standing on the fire-flecked glassy sea, with lyres or harps in their hands, singing the song of Moses and the song of the Lambkin (5:2-4).
 As they are there, in vision, before the messengers with the seven last calamities pour out the bowls of hoarded fury into the land, they are saved from the most terrific of all the divine visitations.
 Indeed, these martyrs are the immediate cause of these fierce inflictions, and are prefaced, along with the song of Moses, to vindicate the divine vengeance.

 However we may be inclined to associate a vintage with joy and gladness, the figure here refers us to the most fearful destruction, under the aspect of the treading.
 As this process may not be familiar to some, a few words of explanation may be in place.
 I well remember how, in the early days, when Southern California produced great stores of wine, I used to watch the bare-footed men trampling down the grapes in the great trough, and see the juice flow forth below.
 Even then it seemed a shame to tread down the beautiful black berries.
 Now, as I look back, I shudder at the awful suggestiveness of the blood-like juice and the ruthless treading of the mellow grapes.

-In this respect the Vintage differs from the Harvest.
+In this respect, the Vintage differs from the Harvest.
 Nothing is said about the threshing of the wheat, which might suggest severity, if not destruction.
 But here much is made of the treading of the grapes.
 This suggests a lesson in figures of speech which few seem to heed.
 Press only the expressed points of contact between the literal and the figurative.
 If a figure is like the literal in all points it is no longer a figure, for likeness then gives place to identity.
 Ignore all the implications.
 They are not a part of the figure.
 The harvesting of fully ripe wheat usually includes threshing.
 That is literal, and true.
 But if threshing is not specifically mentioned, its injection is false and misleading.
 There will be no threshing of this Harvest.

 Again our attention is drawn to the temple, as the origin of this infliction.
 On this occasion two messengers emerge, one from the temple, and one from the altar, and each is connected with an agent of destruction.
 The messenger who came out of the temple had a sharp sickle.

 The reaper is urged to his task by another messenger.
 He doubtless suggests the motive for the Vintage.
 He comes out of the altar.
 He has jurisdiction over fire.
 Does not this remind us of a similar scene in the political section?
-Under the fifth seal the souls of those who had been slain because of the word of God and their testimony are found under the altar, whence this messenger emerges.
+Under the fifth seal, the souls of those who had been slain because of the word of God and their testimony are found under the altar, whence this messenger emerges.
 They cry for vengeance on their murderers.
 But they are bidden to rest until the massacre of their brethren is complete (Rev.6:9-11).
 It is at this point that the messenger comes out of the altar and orders the Vintage to proceed.

 When the Harvest has been ended and all the faithful have been offered up as sacrifices for their faith, and their blood poured at the bottom of the altar, then it is time for the vengeance of the Vintage.
 Just as the blood of Abel cried out to God after he was dead, so the sufferings of God's elect will demand the retribution of the Vintage.
 The Harvest is not to be confused with it, but is the cause of it.
 It is finished before it because it leads to it.